The closest alternatives to Mustard Powder are Yellow Mustard, Dijon Mustard, Horseradish Powder, Wasabi Powder, and Horseradish Sauce.

 If you're looking for an alternative to mustard powder, there are several options that you can use in its place.

-Here are five of the best substitutes for mustard powder that you should consider trying:
+Here are five of the best substitutes for mustard powder that you should consider trying - or review whole grain mustard substitute ideas:

 1 - Yellow Mustard

-If you’re looking to bring some pungent flavor and a vibrant yellow color to your next dish, then mustard is just the thing for you.
+If you're looking to bring some pungent flavor and a bright yellow color to your next dish, then mustard is just the thing for you.

 Yellow mustard is made from a combination of ground mustard seeds, vinegar, garlic, and various herbs and spices, giving it its unmistakable flavor.